How to Trick Golf Cart Charger?

 Follow these steps to connect the battery charger correctly:

-1. Locate the positive and negative terminals on the golf cart battery.
-The positive terminal is usually marked with a “+,” and the negative terminal with a “-.”
+1. Locate both the positive and negative terminals on a golf cart battery, usually with a “-” sign on the negative and a “+” on the positive point.

 3. Connect the negative clamp from the charger to the negative terminal of the battery.